lightning/bolts/07-routing-gossip.md

 #### Rationale

-A single response might be too large for a single packet, and also a peer can store canned results for (say) 1000-block ranges, and simply offer each reply which overlaps the ranges of the request.
+A single response might be too large for a single packet, so multiple replies may be required.
+We want to allow a peer to store canned results for (say) 1000-block ranges, so replies can exceed the requested range.
+However, we require that each reply be relevant (overlapping the requested range).

+By insisting that replies be in increasing order, the receiver can easily determine if replies are done: simply check if `first_blocknum` plus `number_of_blocks` equals or exceeds the `first_blocknum` plus `number_of_blocks` it asked for.

 The addition of timestamp and checksum fields allow a peer to omit querying for redundant updates.